-We have audited the consolidated financial statements of Crown Mining Corp. and its subsidiaries (the "Company"), which comprise the consolidated statements of financial position as at December 31, 2018 and 2017, and the consolidated statements of loss and comprehensive loss, consolidated statements of changes in equity (deficit) and consolidated statements of cash flows for the years then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Crown Mining Corp. (the "Company"), which comprise the consolidated statements of financial position as at December 31, 2019, and the consolidated statements of loss and comprehensive loss, consolidated statements of cash flows and consolidated statements of changes in shareholders' equity for the year ended December 31, 2019, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as at December 31, 2018 and 2017, and its consolidated financial performance and its consolidated cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2019, and its financial performance and its cash flow for the year ended December 31, 2019 in accordance with International Financial Reporting Standards (IFRSs).

-Basis for opinion
+Basis for Opinion

-We conducted our audit in accordance with Canadian generally accepted auditing standards.
-Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the consolidated financial statements section of our report.
-We are independent of the Company in accordance with the ethical requirements that are relevant to our audit of the consolidated financial statements in Canada.
-We have fulfilled our other ethical responsibilities in accordance with these requirements.
+We conducted our audits in accordance with Canadian generally accepted auditing standards.
+Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the Consolidated Financial Statements section of our report.
+We are independent of the Company in accordance with the ethical requirements that are relevant to our audits of the consolidated financial statements in Canada, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.